 Elizabeth of York by Amy License.
 Biography.
 Daughter of King Edward IV, Elizabeth was brought up in the medieval world.
 During the Wars of the Roses she witnessed the humiliation and murder of her family.
 She slipped easily into the role of Queen to Henry VII (and mother of Henry VIII), but was she as placid as history has suggested?

-The King's Mother by Michael K. Jones and Malcolm G. Underwood is a biography of Henry VII's strong-willed mother, Lady Margaret Beaufort, countess of Richmond and Derby.
+The King's Mother by Michael K. Jones and Malcolm G. Underwood.
+Biography of Henry VII's strong-willed mother.

 The Women of the Cousins' War: The Duchess, the Queen, and the King's Mother by Philippa Gregory, David Baldwin, and Michael Jones.
-An illustrated look at the lives of three women during the Wars of the Roses: Jacquetta, Duchess of Bedford; Elizabeth Woodville, wife of Edward IV; and Margaret Beaufort, mother of Henry VII.
+An illustrated look at the lives of three women during the Wars of the Roses: Jacquetta, Duchess of Bedford; Elizabeth Woodville; and Margaret Beaufort.

 Mary Rose by David Loades.
 Biography of Henry VIII's beautiful, rebellious younger sister.